muuvmuuv/vscode-sundial/README.md

 `autoLocale` to `true`.

-If `autoLocale` is set to `true`, Sundial will get your geolocation from [https://freegeoip.app/](https://freegeoip.app/).
-You can get your latitude and longitude manually from the same page.
+If `autoLocale` is set to `true`, Sundial will get your geolocation from [Free IP Geolocation API](https://freegeoip.app/) and check your internet connection via [Cloudflares 1.1.1.1 DNS-Server](https://1.1.1.1/).
+You can get your latitude and longitude manually from _Free IP Geolocation API_.

 | Setting              | Default | Description                                      |
 | -------------------- | ------- | ------------------------------------------------ |